Find In-Person and Online Volunteer Opportunities for Teens: Ideas for Virtual Learners

 Community Service Type: In-person and virtual

-Let’s make an impact while learning something new!
+Make an impact while learning something new!
 The Smithsonian Institution is the world’s largest museum, education, and research complex.
-From transcribing historical documents (and making them more accessible), to identifying and labeling plants, there is an array of virtual volunteer opportunities that can be done in support of the Smithsonian’s mission.
-And if you prefer a mix of hands-on experience, there is still plenty of in-person community service opportunities available as well.
+From transcribing historical documents (and making them more accessible) to identifying and labeling plants, there is an array of online volunteer opportunities for teens that can support the Smithsonian’s mission.

 Great for: Students with an interest in museums, zoos, history, sciences, math, literature, arts, and more